 This leaves a large gap in the availability of surgery between those who want or need it, and those who can wait and qualify for a provincially covered procedure.
 And that’s where accessing a private procedure can help fill the need.

 Since 2005, the SmartShape™ Weight Loss Centre has been providing an alternate avenue to access bariatric procedures which has helped thousands of Canadians with weight loss solutions that work!
-Our knowledgeable and passionate team of healthcare professionals specializes in the treatment of obesity, and our experienced surgeons perform more weight loss procedures than any other clinic in Canada.
-SmartShape is the only private bariatric clinic in Canada to offer 4 types of weight loss procedures – the Gastric Sleeve, the Mini Gastric Bypass, the Lap-Band and Revision Bariatric Surgery.
+Our knowledgeable and passionate team of health care professionals specializes in the treatment of obesity, and our experienced surgeons perform more weight loss procedures than any other clinic in Canada.
+SmartShape is a private bariatric clinic in Canada offering several weight loss procedures – the Gastric Sleeve, the Mini Gastric Bypass, and Revision Bariatric Surgery.
 As well, SmartShape is the first and only Canadian facility accredited as a Center of Excellence in Metabolic and Bariatric Surgery (CoEMBS) by the Surgical Review Corporation.
 The accreditation is awarded to a facility and its surgeons who have proven and documented that they are providing high-quality surgical options and long-term follow-up care.

 Connect with one of our Program Advisors today to learn more about how SmartShape can help you to have the right procedure right now.
-You can reach us at (888) 278-7952 or at https://www.smartshape.ca/connect-today/.
+You can reach us at (888) 278-7952 or use our online form to request a consultation.

 Thanks to the Canadian Obesity Network for their comprehensive information and charts in their “Report Card on Access to Obesity Treatment for Adults in Canada 2017”.
 You can access the complete study here.